Manishearth/manishearth.github.io/source/drafts/async.md

 (they're just enum state machines under the hood), Rust's safety guarantees are all still in play, and we get to have "fearless concurrency" for programs having a huge quantity of I/O bound tasks!

-_Thanks to Steve Klabnik, Zaki Manian, and Kyle Huey for reviewing drafts of this post_
+_Thanks to Arshia Mufti, Steve Klabnik, Zaki Manian, and Kyle Huey for reviewing drafts of this post_